Iyasu-Edo/spash/README.md

 - Enjoy.

 ## Installation
-A binary package is available for running it in a real cluster environment (eg. Cloudera CDH 5).
+Binary packages are available for running Spash in a real cluster environment (eg. Cloudera CDH 5).
-Look at the "Releases" section for more details.
+Look at the [releases section](https://github.com/nerdammer/spash/releases) to download the latest version.

 Packages (*tar.gz*) need only to be extracted on a Spark client node (eg. the Master Node of the cluster).